 Retired, but had fun during the six years that it lasted (40 – 46).
 I miss my sport but had to leave competition left due to irreconcilable shoulder injuries.

-Joe Jimenez coached me as a time four national runner-ups in the USA Boxing Ringside Tournament (@178#).
+Joe Jimenez coached me as a time four national runner-ups in the USA Boxing Ringside National tournaments (@178#).

 I have a unique opportunity to donate my time to my hobby.
 I spend time during the year helping teach citizens, officers, and military personnel how to defend themselves in a hostile world.